tylerbrawl/Galaxy-Utils/README.md

 * Configuration File Support - Create and utilize a customized config.cfg file, which can contain settings that users and developers can alter to affect how a plugin functions.

 ## Documentation:
-For the complete documentation of this module, visit [docs].
+For the complete documentation of this module, visit https://galaxy-utils.readthedocs.io/en/latest/.